MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 ---
 # What is Real-time Analytics in Fabric?

 The constant flow of data emitted by devices, events, and users has radically expanded our ability to gain insights into scenarios behind data and to make data-based decisions.

-Real-time Analytics in Microsoft Fabric uses a combination of streaming data ingestion and a simple-to-understand query language to enable all users, from the citizen data scientist to advanced engineers, immediate access to analyze data and gain insights.
+Real-time Analytics in Microsoft Fabric enables all users, from the citizen data scientist to advanced engineers, immediate access to analyze data and gain insights.

 Quick access to data insights is achieved through automatic data streaming, automatic indexing and data partitioning, and through the use of the Kusto Query Language for on-demand query generation and visualizations.
 Real-time Analytics lets you focus on your analytics solutions by scaling up seamlessly with the service as your data and query needs grow.

-## Key advantages of Real-time Analytics
+## What makes Real-time Analytics unique?

-Real-time Analytics provides the following defining advantages:

-* High performance, low latency, high freshness
-* Unlimited scale from gigabytes to petabytes
-* Unlimited scale on concurrent queries and concurrent users
+TODO- write out these explanations

-* Ingest from any data source, in any data format
+* **Easy ingestion** Ingest from any data source, in any data format.
+* **By-default streaming** for high performance, low latency, high freshness data analysis.
+* **No complex data modeling** There is no need to build complex data models and no need for complex scripting to transform data before it's consumed.
+* **Default partitioning and indexing** Automatic time and hash-based partitioning, and by-default indexing.
-* Query structured, semi-structured, or free text
+* **Versatile data structures** Query structured, semi-structured, or free text.
-* By-default streaming
-* Automatic time and hash-based partitioning
-* By-default indexing
+* **Unlimited scale** from gigabytes to petabytes, with unlimited scale on concurrent queries and concurrent users.
+* **Integrated** Seamlessly integrated with other workloads and items in Microsoft Fabric.

-## When to choose Real-time Analytics
+## When to use Real-time Analytics?

 A number of industries use Real-time Analytics for their data needs, for example: finance, transportation and logistics, smart cities, smart buildings, manufacturing operations, automotive, and oil and gas.
 If any of these questions describe your data needs, Real-time Analytics is the right solution for you: